 Enroll in a summer learning program.

 There are all kinds of summer learning programs of various lengths that may interest you.
 Start researching your opportunities well before summer rolls around.
-You may have to prepare an application to certain programs.
+You may have to prepare an application for certain programs.
 You also want to give yourself plenty of time to make a financial plan.
 If money is deterring you from applying or researching your options, know that some summer programs for high school students offer financial aid and scholarships.
 Talk with your guidance counselor about your summer options for any of the following:

 - Exploring a particular subject that may not be available at your high school